 Water Vole Surveys

 Wildwood Ecology can undertake a survey of your land (or proposed land purchase) for water voles as part of a Preliminary Ecological Appraisal.
 Subsequent detailed surveys to inform appropriate levels of mitigation or compensation for a development strategy can also be performed.

 Water vole surveys methods include searches for signs of water vole activity and presence (facaes, latrines, feeding stations, burrows, lawns, nests, footprints, and runways).

 Water voles are fully protected under the Wildlife and Countryside Act 1981 (as amended) in Wales and England, making it illegal to:

 - Intentional kill, injure or take a water vole

 - Intentionally or recklessly damage, destroy or obstruct access to any structure or place used by a water vole for shelter or protection, or disturb a water vole occupying such a place

 The water vole is a UK Biodiversity Action Plan (BAP) priority species.

-They are semi-aquatic rodents, and usually live for no more than three years.
-They live in burrows dug into the banks of calm streams, rivers, and ditch systems, but also within other water bodies such as reed beds.
-They mainly feed on the stems and leaves of waterside plants, but will also fruits, roots, bark, and bulbs.
+Water voles are semi-aquatic rodents who usually live for no more than three years.
+They live in burrows dug into the banks of calm streams, rivers and ditch systems, but also within other water bodies such as reed beds.
+They mainly feed on the stems and leaves of waterside plants, but will also eat fruits, roots, bark and bulbs.

 Water voles prefer sites with swathes of riparian vegetation (tall grasses, rushes, sedges, reeds) providing cover and food, with easily-penetrable banks, and slow flowing relatively-deep water.